thuml/Sundial/README.md

 ## Quickstart

-We release a [HuggingFace model](https://huggingface.co/thuml/sundial-base-128m), which makes zero-shot predictions on CPU within seconds 🚀
+We release a [HuggingFace model](https://huggingface.co/thuml/sundial-base-128m), which can make zero-shot predictions on CPU within seconds 🚀

 > Inference Time on Apple M1 Pro (16G)